Embassy of Sweden, Baghdad: Iraq War

 Around the former Swedish embassy where was a high wall reinforced with barbed wire.
 There were several houses in the area.
 The main house contained the embassy chancellery.
 There were also a smaller house containing backup power, storage, and also home of the guards.
 Nearby there were a row of houses which was destroyed during the war.
 It was the former seat of the trade department.

 The Swedish embassy was highly acclaimed in the Swedish press at the beginning of the Iraq War in 2003, when it was abandoned by all but one man, the caretaker Ibrahim Ali Suza who had worked there for 35 years and refused to leave the building.
 The same thing happened when Iraq invaded Kuwait in the early 1990s and all left the embassy except the Iraqi Kurd who stayed and kept watch for looters and with the help of a number of Kalashnikovs and grenades.
 In April 2004, the embassy was hit by mortars.
 Parts of an annex of the embassy was damaged but the fire was put out by the caretaker.

 Ibrahim Ali Suza was in June 2004 rewarded with a trip to Sweden and received the medals For Zealous and Devoted Service of the Realm as well as the North Star Medal for his contributions to the embassy during three wars.
 Ibrahim Ali Suza has since continued to guard the embassy and then had the help of a couple of security guards which the Iraqi authorities deployed.
 He is now retired but show up at the embassy now and then.

 In September 2004, an Iraq Office was established in Amman, Jordan, as an interim solution because of the security situation in Baghdad as a result of the Iraq War.
 The embassy chancellery in Baghdad was closed in May 2005.
-In 2009, the Swedish embassy was again manned with ambassador Niclas Trouvé as ambassador which has during the Iraq War been based in Amman.
+In 2009, the Swedish embassy was again staffed with ambassador Niclas Trouvé as ambassador which has during the Iraq War been based in Amman.